sulphite/mercury-bot/README.md

 ## commands

-`/test` - bot will say hello
+`/test` bot will say hello

-`/sub url` bot will check your url and subscribe
+`/sub url` bot will check your url and subscribe (can handle rss, xml, atom)

 `/unsub name` bot will search list of feeds for a match and unsubscribe